 Traditional, active, strategic beta—the menu of exchange-traded funds (ETFs) available to investors continues to expand.
 David Mann, head of Capital Markets, Global ETFs, addresses some questions he’s received about active ETFs, including the difference between transparent ETFs and another new type of ETF that may enter the scene, non-transparent active ETFs.

-Head of Capital Markets, Global Exchange-Trade Funds (ETFs)
+Head of Capital Markets, Global Exchange-Traded Funds (ETFs)

 Franklin Templeton Investments

 It’s clear that ETFs have evolved since their inception in the 1990s, and since then, have exploded in popularity.
 Different styles and types of ETFs offer the ability to invest in different asset classes, in different regions and in different ways.

 In January, we launched the third active equity ETF within our LibertyShares lineup, Franklin Liberty International Opportunities ETF (FLIO).
 I expected the majority of my conversations with prospective clients to be around either the strategy of the fund or the best practices for buying it (given that it is a newer fund with lower assets under management and trading volumes).
 What I found somewhat surprising is that many of the conversations eventually led to questions about different types of ETFs, including the idea of potential “non-transparent” active ETFs.